CT Fastrak: History

 In 2001, a dedicated busway transit project was judged to be the most cost-effective way of relieving congestion on Interstate 84 between Hartford, West Hartford, Newington and New Britain.
 The 9.4 mi line was projected to cost $570 million, of which $400 million was funded by federal grants.

 The project officially broke ground on May 22, 2012 and opened to the public on March 28, 2015.

 Proof of payment is used for fare collection along the route.
 On June 23, 2015, CTDOT began issuing $75 tickets for riders found to have not paid their fare.

 Preliminary work estimated a $10 million annual cost of running the various CTfastrak routes and new feeder services.
 In September 2015, CTtransit released that the yearly cost would be substantially higher at $17.5 million.

 In October 2019, the state applied for a federal grant to test autonomous buses on the CTfastrak busway beginning in 2020.

+As of August 25, 2024, CTfastrak added Route 125 as a connection between Downtown Hartford, Newington, and the Berlin Turnpike.